Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Conclusion

-This paper investigates domain adaptation for observational data, directly confronting the unobserved confounding issue.
-Unobserved confounding complicates domain adaptation in two ways: (i) by shifting the concept of the best statistical model across environments and (ii) by extrapolating the model to the unseen domain of covariates.
-Both pose robustness challenges to conventional statistical learning.
-To progress, we postulate a causal model for distribution shifts in the presence of confounding.
-We identify the undesired theoretical properties of vanilla source risk minimization and further characterize the benefits of leveraging an invariant subspace to enforce stable learning and improve the target risk.
-On the methodological front, we propose a new, concrete domain adaptation algorithm.
-The algorithm learns a representation parametrized by a lower-dimensional projection and solves a non-convex manifold optimization problem using now-standard first-order Riemannian optimization techniques.
-The new algorithm can also be derived---using first principles---as a distributional-stability/invariance-regularized source risk minimization that anchors the target risk, thereby conforming to the domain adaptation literature on the stability and predictability tradeoff.
-On the empirical front, we demonstrate the practical use of the method on three real-world data sets.
-On the theoretical front, we study the landscape of the non-convex manifold optimization and further establish provable guarantees for nearly all local optima.
-With sufficient regularization, local optima identified by first-order Riemannian optimization will align to an exogenous, invariant linear subspace resilient to both the concept shift and the covariate shift.
-Regarding predictability in domain adaptation, we prove a target risk bound by showing a predictive model via the learned lower-dimensional subspace could incur a nearly ideal gap between target and source risk.
-There are several directions we left for future work.
+This paper investigates domain adaptation for observational data while addressing the challenge of unobserved confounding.
+Unobserved confounding complicates domain adaptation by (i) altering the optimal statistical models across environments and (ii) extrapolating the model to the unseen domain of covariates.
+To address these challenges, we propose a causal model for distribution shifts in the presence of confounding.
+We highlight the limitations of traditional source risk minimization and the advantages of using an invariant subspace to stabilize learning and reduce target risk.

+Methodologically, we introduce a domain adaptation algorithm that learns a representation through a lower-dimensional projection and tackles a non-convex manifold optimization problem using Riemannian optimization techniques.
+This algorithm acts as a stability-regularized source risk minimization that aligns with existing literature on stability and predictability in domain adaptation.
+Theoretically, we analyze the non-convex manifold optimization landscape and establish guarantees for nearly all local optima.
+With proper regularization, local optima from first-order Riemannian optimization will converge to an invariant linear subspace resistant to concept and covariate shifts.
+We also prove a target risk bound, showing that a predictive model derived from the learned subspace can achieve a nearly ideal gap between target and source risks.
-\paragraph{Non-Linear Models/Representations} This paper discusses a linear SCM and optimizes over linear representations parametrized by lower-dimensional projections.
-In the presence of confounding, extensions to non-linear models and to provable non-linear representation learning are left unexplored.

-\paragraph{Notions of Distributional Stability and Invariance} In our SCM setting, we derive from first principles that the notion of distributional stability should be based on the shift in the second-moment matrix from the source to the target.
-This notion of distance between probability distribution suffices in the context of a finite-dimensional linear model.
-What should be the correct notion of distributional stability for a generic domain adaptation problem?
-How to solve the corresponding distributional-stability-regularized source risk minimization?